CycloneDX/cdxgen/README.md

 | SBOM_SIGN_PRIVATE_KEY     | Private key to use for signing                                                                                     |
 | SBOM_SIGN_PUBLIC_KEY      | Optional.
 Public key to include in the SBoM signature                                                              |

-## Integration with GitHub action

-Use the GitHub [action](https://github.com/AppThreat/cdxgen-action) to automatically generate and upload bom to the server.
-Refer to `nodejs.yml` in this repo for a working example.

-## Integration with Google CloudBuild

-Use this [custom builder](https://github.com/CloudBuildr/google-custom-builders/tree/master/cdxgen) and refer to the readme for instruction.

 ## Plugins

 cdxgen could be extended with external binary plugins to support more SBoM use cases.
 These are now installed as an optional dependency.